intel/rohd/CONTRIBUTING.md

 ### Issues
 If something doesn't seem right, you're stuck, there's a critical feature/enhancement missing, you find a bug, etc. then filing an issue on the GitHub repository is a great option.
 Please try to provide as much detail as possible.
 Complete, stand-alone reproduction instructions are extremely helpful for bugs!

+You can file an issue here: https://github.com/intel/rohd/issues/new

+### Discussions
+GitHub Discussions is a place where you can find announcements, ask questions, share ideas, show new things you're working on, or just discuss in general with the community!
+If you have a question or need some help, this is a great place to go.

+You can access the discussions area here: https://github.com/intel/rohd/discussions

 ### StackOverflow
 StackOverflow.com is a great tool to ask questions and get answers from the community.
 Use the `rohd` tag when asking your question so that others in the community who subscribe to that tag can find and answer your question more quickly!